Agentic Engine Optimization: Why Your Content Strategy Needs Both Human and AI Readers in 2026

 Auditing your digital marketing activities is an essential technique to start a digital marketing strategy.
 But they’re also useful for finding opportunities to improve your digital marketing by identifying priorities you need to act on to get better results.

 Knowing where to start and what to include can be difficult since although you may have your own area of expertise such as search, social media or business, you may not know about other topics.
 In this article, we’ll provide a comprehensive checklist you can use for your business based on the Smart Insights RACE Digital marketing framework.
-Each of the five parts of RACE is broken down into five to give a comprehensive evaluation of digital marketing for which I outline questions in this post.
+Each of the five parts of RACE is broken down into five parts of a linear marketing funnel to give a comprehensive evaluation of digital marketing for which I outline questions in this post.

 I developed this framework nearly 15 years ago based on my experience of consulting and training in digital marketing for businesses in a range of sectors and in companies of different sizes from small to large.
 Our auditing approach is a data-driven audit using tools to compare to your competitors and using your Google Analytics to assess the effectiveness of your marketing communications.